-First Philadelphia works to maintain open lines of communication with families.
-Due to our intense focus on instruction, our instructional staff members are not always able to answer phone calls and emails during the school day.
+American Paradigm Schools work to maintain open lines of communication with families.
+Due to our intense focus on instruction our instructional staff members are not always able to answer phone calls and emails during the school day.
 Teachers and staff will make every effort to respond to your communications as quickly as possible.
+We will respond to your communications by the end of the next full school day.
 Sometimes, depending on the nature of your communication, our response will be a receipt statement letting you know we received your communication and are working to get a complete answer to your request.
+If you do not receive a response within this timeframe, please contact the Principal.

-In the case of an EMERGENCY, please call the front desk and ask for immediate help:
+In the case of an EMERGENCY call 215-456-3000 (extension 0) and ask for immediate assistance.